MewsSystems/developers/jobs/Frontend/Readme.md

 3. API AND BACKEDN PRACTICES

-- API Key Security:
+- API Key Security: API is now loaded from a hidden .env file.
+Ideally, it would be stored on backend.
-- Error Handling
+- !Error Handling: homepage now shows an error page when incorrect URL is entered

 4. TYPE USAGE